useflyyer/flyyer-docs/guides/php/wordpress.md

 You can Find your `project-slug` in [your dashboard](https://flyyer.io/dashboard/_/projects/_/integrate?ref=docs).
 If you don't have a project yet, [create one here](https://flyyer.io/get-started?ref=docs).

-Write write it down in the Flayyer settings.
+Write write it down in the Flyyer settings.
 By default it's your domain name but it may be different.
 Looks like this:

 ![demo image of flyyer for wordpress](https://raw.githubusercontent.com/useflyyer/flyyer-wp/master/.github/assets/view.png)